elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/language-specific/python.md

 ]
 ```

-> **Note**: You can fix lints by running `ruff check --fix <Path>` and
+> **Note**: You can fix lints by running `ruff check --fix <Path>` and `ruff
-> `ruff format <Path>` to format the code.
+> format <Path>` to format the code.

 ### Docstrings

+Please use [Google-style docstrings][py-doc-google] for all packages, modules,
-With pydocstyle, you can enforce the Google-style docstrings.
-Add the following
+classes, methods and functions.
+With `pydocstyle`, you can enforce this style
-to the `pyproject.toml` file:
+with the following entry in the `pyproject.toml` file:

 ```toml
 [tool.ruff.lint.pydocstyle]
 convention = "google"
 ```

-The above will enforce Google-style docstrings.
-It is recommended to add at least
-`Arguments`, `Args`, `Returns`, `Raises` and `Example` sections to classes, methods
-whereever possible.
+For **methods and functions**, please include at least the following sections,
+where applicable:

+- `Args`
+- `Returns` (or `Yields`, for generator functions)
+- `Raises`

+For **classes**, please include the `Attributes` section.

+Furthermore, in all cases, consider including `Examples` and `Note` sections.

 ## Type hints

 Add [type hints][py-typing] to _all_ function and method signatures, as well as
 any global variables.
-Adding type hints to local variables is recommended.
+Adding type hints to local variables is recommended if
+types aren't obvious from assignments.

 Adding type hints to (unit) tests is not necessary.

+> **Note**: You can try using [MonkeyType][py-monkey-type] to help with adding
+> type hints to your code.

-### static type checkers
+### Static type checkers

-please use [`mypy`][py-mypy] to check the type hints.
+Please use a type checker to check for type consistency across your project.
+We
+recommend using [`mypy`][py-mypy], but alternatives are acceptable.

 ## Testing

-Use [`pytest`][py-pytest] as a test runner for unit tests.
-You can determine
+Please provide extensive tests (both unit and integration) for your code and
-the test coverage with the [`coverage`][py-cov] package.
-Strive for a test
+determine the test coverage with the [`coverage`][py-cov] package.
+Strive
-coverage of 100% for new projects.
-Proposed code changes should never reduce
+for a test coverage of 100% for unit and 70% for integration tests, because:

+> Untested code is broken code.

+Please use [`pytest`][py-pytest] as a runner for your tests (it also comes with
+many useful features and extensions).

-the previous test coverage.
+Be aware that proposed code changes **must never** reduce the previous test
+coverage.

+## Documentation

+## Continuous Integration

+Please add one or more GitHub Actions workflows to your project that do the
+following for pushes to and pull requests against the repository's default
+branch:

+- Run linting and formatting checks with `ruff`
+- Run type checks with `mypy`
+- Run unit and integration tests with `pytest`
+- Check the test coverage with `coverage` and upload results to
+  [Codecov][py-codecov]
+- Build and publish documentation (if not set up to be triggered automatically
+  by the publishing system, e.g., Read the Docs)

+If the project you are working on is reasonably mature, also consider setting
+up one or more continuous delivery/deployment workflows.